You think dealing with oily or dry skin is bad? Trying dealing with both. At the same time.

-- Those pores on your t-zone are getting more and more visible.
+- Those pores on your t-zone are getting more and more visible every day.

 Oil glands that refuse to cooperate.
 Seriously.

-Those on our t-zone (forehead, nose, and chin) are workhaolics that produce way too much oil than skin needs.
-The excess oil clogs up the pores, stretching them out and causing pimples.
+Those on your t-zone (forehead, nose, and chin) are workhaolics that produce way too much oil than your skin needs.
+The excess oil clogs up your pores, stretching them out and causing pimples.

-The key to say “bye bye for good combo skin” is to find a balance.
-You need to keep oil production under control on the t-zone and hydrate the drier areas.
+The key to say “bye bye combination skin” is to find a balance.
+You need to keep oil production under control on your t-zone without drying out drier areas.

 2. If You Must Use A Toner…

-Personally, I’d skip it, but if you really want one, choose a formula rich in antioxidants to help fight the premature signs of aging.
+Personally, I’d skip it, but if you really want one for your combination skin, choose a hydrating formula rich in antioxidants to help fight the premature signs of aging.

 4. Use A Hydrating Serum